posts found in this keyword

 About The Project

 However, the closer I got to my launch date, the more nervous I became.
 After all, who was I to write a book about Kickstarter?
-I was an unknown author who had only run one crowd-funding campaign.
+I was an unknown author who had only run one crowdfunding campaign.
 I wondered if anyone would even back my project.
 Determined not to let my fears get the better of me, I launched the project on August 7th and held my breath.
-To my surprise, the project raised $400 more than my $900 stated goal.
+Surprisingly, the campaign raised $400 more than my $900 goal.
 With a fully funded project, I got to work writing the book.

 A Kickstarter’s Guide to Kickstarter